Book of Mormon Genealogy Chart – Vertical format

-Our current “tall” version can be printed by “copy shops”.
+This “vertical” version can be printed by “copy shops”.
 For example, you can download the pdf file to a USB drive or CD and carry it to a copy shop to be printed.
 Here in Stillwater Oklahoma, we use Federal Express / Kinkos.
-Our local Kinkos prints it for something less than $10 including tax in black and white.
+Our local FedEx Office (Kinkos) prints it for something in the neighborhood of $10 in black and white.
 Ask your local copy shop for a price.
 Just be sure to ask for Black and White.
 If they print it in color, it will be very expensive.
 You can tape the Book of Mormon Genealogy Chart to a piece of cardboard and lean it up against something to view, or just fold it up like a road map.
-Or, you can recognize it will be difficult to read on the wall, and thumb tack it to the wall anyway.
-If you are really interested in framing a copy, we suggest you wait for the new version we hope to release in December.
-It will be easier to read at eye level.
+If you are really interested in tacking it to a wall, or framing it, we suggest you consider the “horizontal” version.
+It is easier to read at eye level.

 How the Book of Mormon Genealogy Chart Was Created

 For those who may be interested in how we created the chart, please see Behind the Scenes:Creating the Book of Mormon Genealogy Chart.